 Students Shine at AIAA Region 1 Student Conference

-More than half of the papers (37 of 66) that were presented at this year’s American Institute of Aeronautics and Astronautics (AIAA) Region 1 Student Conference were from students at the University of Maryland (UMD).
+At the American Institute of Aeronautics and Astronautics (AIAA) Region 1 Student Conference—held April 13 and 14 at Clarkson University in Potsdam, New York—more than half of the papers (37 of 66) that were presented were from students at the University of Maryland (UMD).
 Twelve students won awards for their papers, and seven were from UMD.

 These students include: